20 years experience

 For migratory brown trout anglers can start targeting them in early September but on many rivers they peak later in October and early November.
 On some rivers the big brown trout will hold over and slowly drop back to the lake throughout the winter months and even through the spring.

 Although migratory browns are not that plentiful if you get there on the right days it’s possible to catch a few.
 Migratory brown trout can also be very large with many averaging 4 to 7 pounds and some getting as big as 30 pounds.

-Fishing Methods: The most common methods of fishing for brown trout include fly fishing, spin fishing with lures or using floats and bait with a spinning reel or a bait caster or even a Centerpin reel.
+The most common methods for Ontario Brown Trout Fishing include fly fishing, spin fishing with lures or using floats and bait with a spinning reel or a bait caster or even a Centerpin reel.

 When dry fly fishing for brown trout I use traditional dead drift methods but will sometimes have more success using skittering techniques or a dry dropper method.

 It’s important to try and match the hatch and best as possible so you are using a fly that is similar to what they are already looking for.